 Among the dynamic VRP literature, the papers that are closest to our setting are \cite{azi2010exact, azi2012dynamic}, where the authors study the VRP with multiple delivery routes in a deterministic and stochastic context, respectively.
 In the stochastic setting, \cite{azi2012dynamic} develop a simulation based sample-scenario method combined with insertion and neighborhood search heuristics.
 In their paper, the main goal is to maximize the expected profits with the order acceptance decision, which is suitable for the same-day delivery environment.
 Our paper is focused on improving the on-time performance as highlighted by the emerging meal and grocery delivery services, where individual order rejection is not encouraged.
 In terms of methodologies, our paper is based on lookahead approximations in which the cost-to-go function is approximated by simple dispatching and routing policies (also called rollout policies, see \citealt{powell2019unified} for a detailed introduction).
-While most dynamic VRP papers are limited to fixed-route policies and short lookahead horizons \citep{cortes2009hybrid, goodson2013rollout}, our policy looks at the entire horizon without assuming fixed routes for drivers (meal delivery drivers usually do not follow fixed routes as they need to take back-and-forth trips between restaurants and randomly arriving customers within a day).
+In contrast to existing lookahead methods that rely on heuristics to search for rollout policies in a restricted decision space \citep{cortes2009hybrid, goodson2013rollout, goodson2016restocking}, our approach integrates the rollout policy search and the decision making for the current state in one mixed integer linear program (MILP) and exploits its structure to enable exact rollout policy search efficiently.

 When dispatching decisions are made at fixed intervals, \cite{klapp2018dynamic, klapp2018one} study a dynamic dispatch waves problem where a single vehicle is dispatched to serve orders on a network and on a one-dimensional line, respectively.
 They propose the a priori policy and several dynamic heuristic policies to solve the problem and show that dynamic policies can boost the system performance significantly.
 As their results only hold for the single-vehicle case, we demonstrate in this paper a framework to handle the general mutli-vehicle dispatching and routing problems with demand uncertainty.
+Our framework preserves preferable structural properties of the original problem, yielding a worst-case performance guarantee.
 On a high level, our proposed algorithms operationalize the batching policy proposed in \cite{bertsimas1993stochastic}.